Simbiat/DeviceDetectorIcons/README.md

 - `string $fallback` - default fallback icon relative to `$base_path`.
 Same as with `$base_path` you may need to use rewrite rules in the web server settings to make it accessible for clients.

 Note: while release versions are meant to match the current release of DeviceDetector (with added datestamps to identify local changes between them), they _may_ lag behind a little bit or not change, if new DeviceDetector release did not have new entities.

+Below bots are missing an icon, since it was not found or there are multiple entities that may be using respective bot without clear way to link them:
+* EMail Exractor
+* EmailWolf
+* Golfe
+* Inspici
+* IP-Guide Crawler
+* LTX71
+* MADBbot
+* MakeMerryBot
+* NalezenCzBot
+* nbertaupete95
+* NetLyzer FastProbe
+* NetResearchServer
+* NiceCrawler
+* Octopus
+* OmtrBot
+* Plukkie
+* Pompos
+* researchcyber.net
+* Robozilla
+* Ryowl
+* Scooter
+* ScoutJet
+* ScreenerBot
+* Seoscanners.net
+* SnoopSecInspect
+* Speedy
+* ThinkChaos
+* WebThumbnail
+* Willow Internet Crawler
+* Zao